Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per

 If the weather is favorable, you may want to arrange a gondola ride along the canals, past stately palaces.
 This is a uniquely Venetian experience, as extravagant and as unforgettable as the city itself.

 Have a look at the city immortalized by Shakespeare's Romeo and Juliet.
 Verona's 16th-century walls still surround the Centro della Città, full of narrow alleys and arcaded passageways.

 See Casa di Giulietta (Juliet's House) and its courtyard with the famous balcony and a bronze statue of Juliet.

-Pause on Piazza Bra, the vast square where the Arena di Verona is located.
-This splendid Roman amphitheater, which dates back to the 1st century AD, is among the largest in the world with its 44 tiers of seats.
+On Piazza Bra, the vast square where the Arena di Verona is located, you will see this splendid Roman amphitheater, which dates back to the 1st century AD.
+It's one of the largest in the Roman world with its 44 tiers of seats.

 Proceed to the economic hub of northern Italy, which was once the ancient capital city of Lombardy, ruled for centuries by the powerful Visconti and Sforza families.